edelveart/fignumbers/README.md

 ![NPM Type Definitions](https://img.shields.io/npm/types/fignumbers)
 ![NPM License](https://img.shields.io/npm/l/fignumbers)

-**Fignumbers** is a TypeScript library for generating *figurate numbers*, numbers that can be visualized as geometric shapes.
+**Fignumbers** is a comprehensive TypeScript library designed to generate and explore *figurate numbers*, numbers that can be visualized as geometric shapes in 2D, 3D, and higher-dimensional spaces.

-Based on Figurate Numbers (2012) by Elena and Michel Deza, it implements a variety of infinite sequences corresponding to shapes in 2D, 3D, and beyond.
+Based on the book Figurate Numbers (2012) by Elena and Michel Deza, this library supports a wide range of infinite sequences.

 ## Why fignumbers? 🚀